 You’re a victim or prosecution witness

-Ask the witness care officer for any help you need going to court, for example with childcare or transport.
+Ask the witness care officer for help if you cannot easily travel to court.
+They might be able to provide transport.

 You’re a defence witness

 Speak to the defence lawyer if you need help with getting to court.

 You might be able to give evidence through a video link if you live far away from the court, or find it very difficult to get there.
 Ask the defence lawyer if this is possible.

 Help in the courtroom if you have a disability

 Check which facilities are available in the court you’re going to.

 Contact the court to talk about your needs, or if you need any other help.